 The Albanese Government

-Many people had hopes that Australia would take climate change much more seriously under a Labor government.
-That hope has, to some extent been fulfilled, but time has proven that the Albanese government is far more a servant of the fossil fuel industries than a supporter of strong climate change action.
+Many people had hopes that Australia would take climate change more seriously under a Labor government than under the previous coalition Liberal-National governments.
+That hope has, to some extent been fulfilled, but time has proven that the Albanese government is far more a servant of the fossil fuel industries (in, for example, allowing Australia's gas to be extracted and sold without royalties being paid) than a supporter of strong climate change action, to the extent that they are criminally betraying the Australian people.
+Not only is the Albanese government going too slow on climate action they are giving away Australia's natural resources to the fossil fuel industries at huge financial cost to Australia's taxpayers and the Australian people generally.
 The Albanese government has gone on approving fossil gas and coal projects.
 At the time I started this page the latest was Gregory Crinum Coal Mine in the Bowen Basin, approved by Minister Tanya Plibersek in August 2023.
 While the Albanese government has set longterm emission reduction targets (which it will probably not have to abide by because it will loose power before that time comes) It seems questionable whether it has done anything of substance toward limiting emissions.

 Contact: David K. Clarke – © |